 “I hate running.”
-The exact words my husband, David, said when I approached him about training with me for a half marathon.
-David, had never run more than 2 miles at one time, and the thought of running for two hours was definitely not something he desired to do.
-However, after the birth of my 3rd baby I knew I wanted to complete a half marathon (I had not run anything more than a 5k since before I had children).
+My husband, David, said the exact words when I approached him about training with me for a half marathon.
+David had never run more than 2 miles at one time, and the thought of running for two hours was definitely not something he desired to do.
+However, after the birth of my 3rd baby, I knew I wanted to complete a half marathon (I had not run anything more than a 5k since before I had children).
 It was a big goal, and I needed the support and accountability of my husband.

 1. You can train with someone who doesn’t run at the same pace as you

 My husband is 6’3 and is faster than me.
 However, he typically adapted to my pace when we ran together for long runs and upped his pace when he ran solo.

 Training runs can be monotonous; you may have days where your legs feel sluggish, or you might struggle with getting out the door.
 However, having a training partner allowed me to not only feel motivated to get out the door, but we also shared in motivating each other during our runs.

 3. It is fun to share a unified goal

 My husband and I are both goal-driven, but having the same goal was a wonderful bonding experience.
 Crossing the finish line was even better, knowing that we did it together.